mayradlu/Bayesian_Model_for_Predicting_Alligator_Population_Dynamics/README.md

 ## General Information
 In 1967, the American alligator was listed as a threatened species due to threats to its habitat and survival.
 However, thanks to conservation efforts, by 1987 its population had increased significantly and it was reclassified as non-threatened.
 This success highlights the importance of understanding population dynamics.

-This project uses a Bayesian model combined with a logistic growth model and differential equations to analyze and predict the population dynamics of alligators over 20 years.
-The model assumes that the population follows a normal distribution, with a mean determined by a logistic model and a constant variance.
+This project uses a Bayesian model combined with a logistic growth model and differential equations to analyze and predict the population dynamics of alligators over 20 years in R. The model assumes that the population follows a normal distribution, with a mean determined by a logistic model and a constant variance.
 A non-linear regression approach and Markov chains are used to approximate the population dynamics.

 # Theoretical Framework
 **Bayesian Models**: Bayesian models are based on Bayes' Theorem, which combines prior information and observed data to estimate probabilities.